Pupils

 Here at Hodge Hill Girls’ School, it is our intention that pupils leave their secondary school experience with a Careers Education which has helped to; raise aspirations, give students the skills to achieve their full potential, and to provide the opportunity to experience different career pathways.

-In order to fulfil this, the school has a specified Careers Curriculum Programme in place which delivers employability and work-related learning skills, this covers all pupils from Years 7-11.
-This is in addition to the many careers linked activities which take place throughout the academic year.
+In order to fulfil this, the school has a specified Careers Curriculum Programme in place which delivers employability and work-related learning skills.
+This covers all pupils from Years 7-11.
+This is in addition to the many career-linked activities which take place throughout the academic year.
 It is our goal that our pupils at Hodge Hill Girls’ School leave with the knowledge to make informed choices about their future.

 Curriculum Implementation

-Measurement and Assessment of the Impact of our Careers Programme on Pupils
+Measuring and Assessing the Impact of Our Careers Programme

 2. Learning from career and labour market information